Huguitis/aoi.js-documentation/src/functions/Calling/clearReaction.md

 ---
 title: $clearReaction
-description: $clearReaction will remove a given reaction of a message.
+description: $clearReaction will remove a given reaction of a message of a given user.
 id: clearReaction
 ---

-`$clearReaction` will remove a given reaction of a message.
+`$clearReaction` will remove a given reaction of a message of a given user.

 ## Usage